island-is/island.is/libs/nest/README.md

 """
 Nest Modules

-This module demonstrates the nested module pattern in Python.
+This module demonstrates the nested module pattern in Python by defining functions and classes that return specific greeting messages from different levels of the module hierarchy.
 """

 def hello_from_main():
     """
-    A simple function to demonstrate the primary module's greeting.
+    Return a greeting message from the main module.

     Returns:
         str: A greeting message from the main module.
     """
     return "Hello from the main module!"

 class OuterModule:
     """
-    A class representing an outer module which contains a nested module.
+    Represents an outer module which contains an inner module and provides specific functionality.
     """

     @staticmethod
     def hello_from_outer():
         """
-        A simple function to demonstrate the outer module's greeting.
+        Return a greeting message from the outer module.

         Returns:
             str: A greeting message from the outer module.